jacobbanks/tmail/README.md

 # TMail

-A terminal-based email client for Gmail with a clean, efficient interface.
+A terminal-based email client for Gmail.

 ## Features
 - **Gmail Integration**